 We will explore these issues, and we will approach the discussion using some quantitative rigor.
 That is, we'll investigate the underlying physics behind energy and use real numbers in our investigation and characterization of energy use.
 Why is this?
 It is because, as Richard Wolfson puts it in the preface of the textbook, "any serious study of energy and the environment has to be quantitative".
 It is pointless to get excited about a possible alternative energy source, for instance, if there is no way it can be physically or economically viable as a significant energy source for our needs.
 The way to determine whether it is viable is, in part, through a quantitative understanding.
-It is also impossible to make informed and sensible decisions about these issues without quantitative data to back up that decision.
+It is also impossible to make informed and sensible decisions about these issues without quantitative data to back up these decisions.

-As just mentioned, in order to make quantitative assessments, we will use math in this course at the level of algebra and fractions (no trigonometry or calculus), so you must be prepared for that.
+In order to make quantitative assessments, we will use math in this course at the level of algebra and fractions (no trigonometry or calculus), so you must be prepared for that.

 My hope is that as future decision-makers (business people, policy makers, voters, etc.) you will be better positioned to make good, informed choices regarding complex issues involving energy after having taken this course.
-Plus, it would be great if you could learn some interesting things as well in this course just for the sake of learning.
+Plus, you may learn some interesting things as well in this course just for the sake of knowing them.